makotow/sphinxdocker/README.md

 ## Requirements

 - Installed docker.
+- Installed make.

 ## Current features

-The following features supported via utility script.
+The following features supported via make

 - Setup sphinx project
-- Build and preview
+- Build and preview automatically

 ## How to use?